-The overall market was expected to stabilize due to Lenten sales, and tariffs being delayed further.
 Atlantic cod pricing will be mostly stable for Q2.
-Pacific cod will be in the boat; however, select items could see a decline while we see a slight increase in the chem-free category.
+Pacific cod will be in the same boat; however, select items could see a decline, while we see a slight increase in the chem-free category.

 The fishery for Pacific pollock has produced only smaller fish, just 2-4 oz. fillets.
 This could cause an inventory issue for frozen loins if they don’t start catching larger fish.
 Larger fillets of 4-6 and 6-8 oz. are very tight.

 Pricing is stable at the moment, but with the new increase in tariffs from China, we could see higher pricing in the near future, according to suppliers.

 Inventory levels are in good shape.
 Pricing is steady and quality is good.
 Fish from Argentina should start to firm up as the season changes.

 Swordfish pricing is very stable.
 Inventory levels are in very good shape.

 Product is very short in the marketplace across all sizes, as the quota was cut again.
 Golden King Crab is a good alternative, as the meat is fairly sweet, with good flavor.